uniFabiB/allianceHelp/README.md

       Host vscode_graham                                                      # the connection to use for graham when accessing via vs code
 	      Hostname graham.alliancecan.ca
-	      RemoteCommand module load fftw-mpi/3.3.10 netcdf-fortran/4.6.1; bash  # load the modules at login so that they are available in vs code
+	      RemoteCommand echo "loading modules ..."; module load fftw-mpi netcdf-fortran; bash # load the modules at login so that they are available in vs code
 	      RequestTTY yes                                                        # required for RemoteCommand to work ControlPath ~/.ssh/cm_vscode-%r@%h:%p
 	      ControlMaster auto